 In a career that spanned seven decades, he composed roughly 800 songs and piano pieces, theater works (zarzuelas, operettas, theatrical revues, and an opera), orchestral scores, pieces for piano and orchestra, violin works, trio ballets, and film scores.

-The film features three of the maestro’s most famous descendants – Chucho Valdés, Gonzalo Rubalcaba, and Gonzalo Rubalcaba – who double as narrators and contemporary interpreters of Lecuona’s music.
+The film features three of the maestro’s most famous descendants – Chucho Valdés, Gonzalo Rubalcaba, and Michel Camilo – who double as narrators and contemporary interpreters of Lecuona’s music.

 High points include Chucho and vocalist, Omara Portuondo’s dramatic interpretation of En Mi Corazon (Always in My Heart); Michel Camilo and Ana Belén’s sensuous take on Siboney; the fiery give and take between Rubalcaba and Spanish guitarist, Raimundo Almador on Andalucia; and Danza de Los Nanigos featuring Los Muñequitos de Matanzas.

 Where the film falls short is the lack of biographical information.
-The pianists pay tribute to Lecuona, share anecdotes and reference to various periods in his career but there is little to no mention of his youth, his formal training, why he left his native Cuba and never returned, why he vowed he would never play again until Cuba was free of Communism, the events surrounding his death and other relevant facts.
+The pianists pay tribute to Lecuona, share anecdotes, and refer to various periods in his career but there is no mention of his youth, his formal training, the reason he left his native Cuba and never returned, why he vowed he would never play again until Cuba was free of Communism, and the events surrounding his death and other relevant facts.
 That aside, Playing Lecuona is a veritable feast for the eyes and ears.

 Michel Camilo sums up Lecuona’s legacy: “As a composer, and as an artist, you dream that your work will live on and that everyone will love it.
 Lecuona must be smiling in heaven.”

-Many thanks to the IFC Center and The Blue Note Jazz Festival for the showing.
-Here’s hoping that the film returns to New York soon.
+Many thanks to the IFC Center and The Blue Note Jazz Festival for the one-night showing.
+Here’s hoping the film returns to New York soon.

 DIRECTED BY Pavel Giroud, JuanMa Villar Betancort